CyrilPeponnet/Unify/Infra.md

 ```

-## DNS generation and haproxy management
+# Deploying Unify containers

-Once a new container is registering to consul through registrator, it will trigger some actions:
+Once a new container is pushed through `wireline` it get registered through consul via registrator, then it will trigger some actions:
-* trigger 411 container to update DNS records if needed
+* trigger `411` container to update DNS records if needed
+* remote sites can update their local DNS records if a slave `411` instance is running.
-* trigger switchboard container to update haproxy configuration
+* trigger `switchboard` container to update haproxy configuration
+* trigger a SSL certificate request through `whisper`, deploy it and tell `switchboard` to reload.

 Workflow:
 <p align="center">
     <img src="https://dl.dropboxusercontent.com/u/2663552/Github/Unify/Unify%20workflow.png" width="400px">
 </p>

-### Workflow dns update
+## Workflow dns update

 <p align="center">
     <img src="https://dl.dropboxusercontent.com/u/2663552/Github/Unify/411.jpg" width="400px">
 </p>

-#### Implementation
+### Implementation
 DNS Updates are trigerred by 411 by watching consul for:
-* Watch for a change in service,
+* a change in service,
-* Watch for a change on a specific key in the kv datastore
+* a change on a specific key in the kv datastore

-#### Deployment
+### Deployment

+#### The main instance in `listen` mode

 411 Container must be hosted outside a swarm cluster.
 As it will be hosting a DNS servcer it must keep the same IP.
 If you want to make it part of your swarm cluster you will need to use VIP and custom keepalived feature in order to the IP to 'follow' the container if spawn on other hosts.